This site uses cookies

 While this roadmap aims to have key sectors like textiles, metals, and batteries adopting DPPs by 2027, the implementation timeline remains ambitious and subject to change.
 Companies should closely monitor the development of delegated acts for their specific product categories and be prepared to integrate DPP compliance into their operations within the 18-month window.

 [ Want to stay up to date on the latest DPP advancements?
-Subscribe to the Impinj blog.]
+Check out the latest DPP resources from Impinj and subscribe to receive Digital Product Passport updates.]

 Beyond the EU: Who else needs to comply with the Digital Product Passport?